Montreal Mirror

 Montreal Mirror or just Mirror was a free English language alternative newsweekly based in Montreal, Quebec, Canada which was distributed every Thursday.
 It had a circulation of 70,000 and reached a quarter of a million readers per week.

-First published on June 20, 1985, the publication became a weekly in September 1989.
+The Montreal Mirror was first published in June 1985, the initial print run being 20,000 copies, the publication became a weekly in September 1989.
 It was bought by media giant Quebecor in 1997.
 It was published by Communications Gratte-Ciel Ltée.

 On June 22, 2012, Sun Media (the division of Quebecor that the Mirror belonged to) announced that the paper would be ceasing publication effective immediately.